openbsod/nginx2clickhouse/README.md

 # Logging.

-First we have to adjust Nginx config file for JSON log output in /vi/etc/nginx/nginx.conf
+First we have to adjust Nginx config file for JSON log output with /vi /etc/nginx/nginx.conf

 We have to edit http section: